Docker Basics : Part 1

 You can add important data to this container

-and sometime later feel that you want to delete the data.
+and sometime later you may feel that you want to delete the data.

 Boom! all of the data will be gone.